 How To Invest In A Rising Interest Rate In The Indian Markets

 As things stand today, India appears to be dodging the recession.
-It is set to be the fastest growing economy.
-While we are seeing an increase in short term rates, and the RBI may further hike Repo rates in the months to come, the yields on longer dated securities are not keeping pace.
-This means, the markets are expecting interest rates to peak and start the downward journey to support growth, over the next 6 to 12 months.
+It is set to be the fastest-growing economy.
+While we are seeing an increase in short-term rates, and the RBI may further hike repo rates in the months to come, the yields on longer-dated securities are not keeping pace.
+This means the markets are expecting interest rates to peak and start the downward journey to support growth, over the next 6 to 12 months.

-Coming specifically to whether investors should shift funds from longer dated paper to short term paper, we believe the 2 instruments (Short term debt and long term debt) serve 2 different goals.
+Coming specifically to whether investors should shift funds from longer-dated paper to short-term paper, we believe the 2 instruments (Short term debt and long-term debt) serve 2 different goals.

-- Short term paper is ideal to meet liquidity requirements
+- Short-term paper is ideal to meet liquidity requirements

 - Longer term paper is to provide stability to the portfolio.

-How Will Yields Move?
+How do Will Yields move?

-Given the global squeeze in liquidity, it will not be a surprise to see yields on Short term interest rates over shooting yields on G-Secs.
+Given the global squeeze in liquidity, it will not be a surprise to see yields on Short term interest rates overshooting yields on G-Secs.
 We are already seeing this in the US markets.
 The US has already had 2 quarters of negative GDP growth, but we have stopped short of saying that it is in recession.
 Here is how the rate hikes have happened so far in 2022: